-Fees of Deloitte & Touche LLP for the audit of the 2001 financial statements of Pacific Enterprises and its subsidiaries were \$437,000.
+Fees of Deloitte & Touche LLP for the audit of Pacific Enterprises' and its subsidiaries 2001 financial statements were \$437,000.

 All Other Fees

 Fees of Deloitte & Touche LLP for all other services provided to Pacific Enterprises and its subsidiaries for 2001 were \$9,400.
 The Board of Directors has considered whether the provision of these services is compatible with maintaining the independence of Deloitte & Touche LLP.